bajohn/challonge-parser/readme.md

 ## Next TODOs
 - Get cloudfront distribution so we're not relying on 404s to route requests
-- Register summit-pool.com
-- Do terraform for webhost behind live url
-- Set up terraform
-- Past tournament listing
-    - Ideally, add inputter to admin view
+- Add inputter to admin view
         - Stream link (manual entry)
 - H2H view
     - Actually fill H2H table, which is currently empty